andybeesee/bc-kb/README.md

   * ~~update due date on task on dashboard~~
 * ~~Discussions on projects~~ - done but bad
 * ~~Project Detail dashboard~~ (disabled lol)
-* Project checklists - add checklist, import template
+* ~~Project checklists - add checklist, import template~~
+* add tasks to default checklists, other checklists
 * performance on project/tasks page - for 15+ groups with 100+ tasks
 * Checklist detail page
 * Standalone checklist (not on a project) - owned by a team and/or user